 The story of Fell’s Point begins with the tale of two brothers: Edward Fell who first landed near “Baltimore Town” in 1726, and his brother, William Fell, who followed shortly thereafter in 1730.

 The brothers arrived in a time marked by speculative land sales, where vast swaths of open land were divided and sold to rich settlers and investors.
 They acquired 3,000 acres of land in what is now Fell’s Point.

 With the Patapsco River’s deepest water, close proximity to the Chesapeake Bay, and favorable access to extensive tracts of timber, the land was ideal for shipbuilding.
 And they did, erecting the region’s first shipyard and establishing Fell’s Point’s roots as a maritime hub.

-It’s likely that – in its first few decades – Fell’s Point resembled the illustration below:
+In its first few decades, Fell’s Point resembled the illustration below:

 This is actually a 1752 illustration of nearby Baltimore Town, known today as Baltimore’s Inner Harbor, but reflects the time period, landscape, and similar population.